4Cost of living in Ontario

 Rent prices

-However, even though it’s often cheaper, living in one of the 25 cities of the GTA may not be the most practical solution for many WHV holders as public transit may be non-existent and distances are huge.
-Prices are higher in the city of Toronto but with more services, businesses and work opportunities.
+It’s often cheaper to live in one of the cities of the Greater Toronto Area (GTA), like Mississauga, Oakville or York.
+However, this may not be the most practical solution for many, as public transit is less reliable and getting into Downtown Toronto can be difficult, especially if you don’t have a car.
+Prices are higher in the city of Toronto but with this comes more services, businesses and work opportunities.

 • The most expensive neighbourhoods are downtown Toronto, within the Bathurst-Bayview Avenue-Dupont Street triangle.
 Rent is still high north of Bathurst and Bayview, but it goes down West of Bathurst and East of Bayview.